|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we will have the opportunity to visit an old soviet farm (kolkhoz) village and enjoy a short hike in the Valley.
 This evening experience true Kyrgyz hospitality with a traditional brandy and vodka party.
 Overnight in Chong Kemin Valley.

 Day 5: Chong Kemin Valley to Lake Issyk-Kul

 Today we drive to the Pearl of Tian-Shan, Lake Issyk-Kul and make a stop along the way in the village of Tamchy for a demonstration of felt production.
 We continue driving to Cholpon-Ata.
-We will have boat cruise on the Issyk-Kul Lake with lunch on board.
+We will have a boat cruise on the Issyk-Kul Lake with lunch on board.
 After lunch we visit the open air Museum of Petroglyphs , which covers about 42 hectares, the Petroglyphs date from the 2nd millennium BC to the Middle Ages.
 Overnight in Cholpon-Ata.

 Day 6: To Karakol

 Today we will drive to the town of Karakol to visit to the Preshevalsky Museum, which is dedicated to the memory of Nikolai Michailovich Preshevalsky, an enthusiastic explorer accredited for his excellent works on flora and fauna of the Issyk-Kul region.
 He was also known for breeding a tiny horse on the steppes of Tibet, which later came to be known as the Preshevalsky Horse.
 We also visit the local Orthodox Church and mosque before returning to Cholpon-Ata.
 Overnight in Cholpon-Ata.